rabb1tl0ka/antifragile-progress/FRAMEWORK.md

 - ❌ Kill if it’s hypothetical only.

 ### 2) Momentum
-- If we abandon this tomorrow, who loses progress?
+- If you abandon this tomorrow, what loses progress?
 - ✅ Proceed if real momentum is at risk.
 - ❌ Kill if nothing slows down.